 Robin and Shotgun Smith contend with Steeljacket.
 Tim breaks up with Ariana and begins dating Stephanie Brown (Spoiler).
 Stephanie informs him that she is two months pregnant (by her ex-boyfriend).
 NOTE: For Stephanie’s pregnancy to be realistic chronologically, she must be around five months pregnant at this point, not two.

 –NOTE: In Wonder Woman Vol. 2 #136-139.
 Diana becomes mortal again, losing her godhood, but resurrecting as the Amazonian warrior Wonder Woman once again.

 –Wonder Woman Vol. 2 #140-141 (“TRINITY 98”)

 Diana is Wonder Woman again!
 DC’s Holy Trinity is reunited, this time against Diana’s blood-relative, the Greco-Roman demigod Oblivion.
 Oblivion is able to manipulate Diana’s invisible airplane into growing into a massive blob that destroys most of Gateway City.
 In case you didn’t know, Diana’s invisible plane is actually a sentient shapeshifting creature known as a Lansarian morphing crystal, a member of the Lansarian Ring species.
 Diana was long ago psychically bonded to her plane, but now Oblivion is using that link to subdue Diana and use the crystal for his bidding.
 Eventually, Batman, Superman, and Wonder Woman defeat Oblivion.
 The crystal then morphs into Wonder Woman’s new sentient floating fortress, Wonderdome!
 Oh, and if you strive for accuracy, you could rename this story “Trinity 2004.”
-Wonder Woman Vol. 2 #159 contains a flashback to these events as well.
+A flashback from Wonder Woman Vol. 2 #159 shows these events as well.

 –Batman & Superman: World’s Finest #10, Part 2